MiroNikolov01/CSharp-Object-Oriented-Programming-SoftUni--Course/README.md

 ## 🗂️ Repository Structure
 Each folder represents a specific topic or set of problems from the course.
 Inside, you’ll find:
 - 🖥️ **Solutions**: My code implementations for the exercises.
-- 📝 **Notes**: Important concepts and explanations related to each topic.

 ---